WildEyeConservation/TrapTagger/README.md

 - Save rules

+### Virtual Private Cloud (VPC)

+For security reasons, one wants to ensure that third-party classifiers do not have access to the internet.
+This is achived using your VPC by creating two different subnets - a private one without internet access and a public one with access.
+Begin by creating a new subnet:

+- Open the AWS VPC console
+- Select the subnets option in the side tab
+- Click the create subnet button
+- Select the VPC where you launched your server above
+- Give this private subnet a useful name
+- Choose a IPv4 CIDR block (that uses a variation of the IP address of your VPC)
+- Click create subnet
+- Save the name and ID of this subnet for later

+You now need to control what access those subnets have.
+This is done with route tables.
+Your default route table should (by default) route your default subnet to the VPC's internet gateway.
+This means you need to create a new route table for your private subnet that does not route it to the internet:

+- Navigate to the route tables in the VPC console
+- Click create new route table
+- Give this new private route table a useful name
+- Select the VPC where you launched the server
+- Click create
+- Select your new private route table you created
+- Select the subnet associations tab
+- Click edit subnet associations
+- Find and select your private subnet and save the association
+- Select your default route table (it should be the only other one associated with your VPC)
+- Open the subnet associations tab and click on the edit associations button
+- Find and select your default subnet where you created your server
+- Save this association

+Lastly, your instances typically connect to other AWS services through the internet, so in order for your classifiers in your private subnet to access your images in S3, you need to set up a private gateway to S3:

+- Navigate to the Endpoints section in your VPC console
+- Click create endpoint
+- Give this enpoint a useful name
+- Select the 'AWS services' service category
+- Search for the S3 service and select the only gateway option
+- Select your VPC
+- Select your private route table and a 'full access' policy
+- Create endpoint

 ### Database

 Open the RDS service on your AWS console, and create a new database.
 Use the following settings: